ElenaCKay/deploying_and_automating/README.md

 ## Adding in a reverse proxy server

+To add a reverse proxy server, which affects the Nginx configuration file located on the app VM, follow these steps:

-To do this go in to /etc/nginx/sites-available
+1. Go to the /etc/nginx/sites-available directory.

-    sudo nano default
+2. Open the default file using the command: sudo nano default.

-In here then add in the location / {}
+3. Add the following configuration within the location / {} block:

      proxy_pass http://localhost:3000/;